wiredtiger44/.NETCodingStandards/README.md

     <a name="OneFileOneClass"></a><a name="1.4"></a>
   - [1.4](#OneFileOneClass) **One File One Class**: Do not have more than one class in a single file

     > Why?
-A standard that has been adopted.
-Easier to manage source control.
-Easy to find class without having to know file.
+This is a standard that has been adopted by the team.
+Makes source control easier to manage (a check out in one file has less impact).
+Easier to find class without having to know file.

       <a name="ControllersShouldBeFocused"></a><a name="1.5"></a>
   - [1.5](#ControllersShouldBeFocused) **Focused Controllers**: Controllers should have a focus and not reference various things.
 For example:  The PharmacyTypesController should only be focused on PharmacyTypes.